machal/cssmine-content/zmeny-4.md

 However, web designers do not have to worry about displaying their websites using hardware resolutions.
-Browsers will calculate the resolution and display it in a „CSS resolution“.
+Browsers will calculate the resolution and display it in a "CSS resolution".

 For the ratio between hardware and CSS resolution, we use a technical term `device-pixel-ratio` or a newer one: `resolution`.
 The latter one might be a